Refinitiv Indices: Sector Indices

 In total, Refinitiv provides 1000+ sector indices (Global, country or region).

 Commodity Indices

 The Refinitiv family of commodity indices represents specific subsets of commodities.
 Our commodity indices are among our most popular and most tracked indices, including the “Refinitiv/CoreCommodity CRB Index” and the “Refinitiv Equal Weight commodity Index”.

 "Alpha-creating Indices"

-Despite the fact that the term is an oxymoron, among Refinitiv’ products are something the company markets as "alpha-creating indices" and "optimal indices".
+Despite the fact that the term is an oxymoron, among Refinitiv’s products are something the company markets as "alpha-creating indices" and "optimal indices".

 "Refinitiv Lipper Optimal Indices" include five, asset allocation-oriented "indices" that allegedly assess the trade-off between risk and return in diversified portfolios.
 The five "Target Risk Optimal Indices" are: